Which Roof is Right for Your Climate?

 Asphalt shingles are attractive, durable and inexpensive, making them the most popular roofing material in the United States.
-However, only asphalt shingles with algaecides are appropriate for humid climates.
+However, only asphalt shingles with algicides are appropriate for humid climates.

-Beating the Heat
+Roofs to Beat the Heat

 Rubber roofing will be painfully hot if you are working on it in the summer, and it will draw heat into the house.
-It's possible to find light shades of asphalt, but they are still darker than many metal and tile colors.
-Metal can also be hot to the touch, but light shades of metal reflect sunlight.
+Although it's possible to find light shades of asphalt shingles, they are still darker than many metal and tile colors.
+Metal roofs can also be hot to the touch, but light shades of metal reflect sunlight.

-Clay tile is a very popular option in Arizona, Nevada and other desert climates for good reasons.
+Clay tile roofing is a very popular option in Arizona, Nevada, and other desert climates for good reasons.
 It is more expensive than metal or shingles, but it blocks heat and is relatively wind-resistant.
 Keep in mind that installing tile roofing requires training and special tools, so it is not a DIY project.
 In many areas, expert tile installers can be tough to find.

-Preventing Snow Damage
+Roofs to Prevent Snow Damage

 Unlike desert climates, cooler areas need dark roofing to absorb winter sunlight (when the roof is not covered in snow) and provide some free heating.
 Dark shingles can help draw heat into the home.
-However, again, they are light and could be easily pulled off by a tornado.
+However, again, they are lightweight and could be easily pulled off by a tornado.
 Rubber roofing, though unattractive, also retains heat and may be more wind-resistant.